History of film: Early projection, proliferation of actualities and newsreels

 Experiments in film editing, special effects, narrative construction, and camera movement during this period by filmmakers in France, England, and the United States became influential in establishing an identity for film going forward.
 At both the Edison and Lumière studios, loose narratives such as the 1895 Edison film, Washday Troubles, established short relationship dynamics and simple storylines.
-In 1896, La Fée aux Choux (The Fairy of the Cabbages) was first released.
-Directed and edited by Alice Guy, the story is arguably the earliest narrative film in history, as well as the first film to be directed by a woman.
+Alice Guy's La Fée aux Choux (The Fairy of the Cabbages) (1896) is arguably the earliest narrative film in history (as well as the first film to be directed by a woman).
 That same year, the Edison Manufacturing Company released The May Irwin Kiss in May to widespread financial success.
 The film, which featured the first kiss in cinematic history, led to the earliest known calls for film censorship.

-Another early film producer was Australia's Limelight Department.
-Commencing in 1898, it was operated by The Salvation Army in Melbourne, Australia.
-The Limelight Department produced evangelistic material for use by the Salvation Army, including lantern slides as early as 1891, as well as private and government contracts.
-In its nineteen years of operation, the Limelight Department produced about 300 films of various lengths, making it one of largest film producers of its time.
-The Limelight Department made a 1904 film by Joseph Perry called Bushranging in North Queensland, which is believed to be the first ever film about bushrangers.